dagbjorn/microcoffeeonkube/README.md

 #### microcoffeeonkube-creditrating
 Contains an extremely simple credit rating service.
 Provides an API for checking if a customer is creditworthy.
 Used by the Order service.

 Mainly introduced to act as an unreliable backend service.
 The actual behavior may be configured by environment variables.
-Current options include stable, failing, slow and random behaviors.
+Current options include stable, failing, slow and unstable behaviors.

 #### microcoffeeonkube-gui
 Contains the application GUI written in AngularJS.
 Nothing fancy, but will load the coffee shop menu from which your favorite coffee drink may be ordered.
 The user may also locate the nearest coffee shop and show it on Google Maps.